Jurassic Park video games: Jurassic World Survivor

 By June 2014, Cryptic Studios was developing a third-person open-world video game, similar to H1Z1 and based on Jurassic World, in which the player would assume the role of Owen Grady.
 The game was being developed with the Unreal Engine 4 game engine, and was nearly finished when it was cancelled in May 2015, after the closure of Cryptic Studios' Seattle location.
 It was to be released on Steam, Xbox Live, and the PlayStation Network.
-In June 2016, the game was reported to be in development by a different studio, with Perfect World Entertainment as publisher.
+In June 2016, the game was reported to be in development by a different studio (later revealed to be Splash Damage), with Perfect World Entertainment as publisher.
 In October, Perfect World reserved a web domain for the game at JurassicWorldSurvivor.com.
 Two months later, the company filed a trademark for Jurassic World Survivor.

 Jurassic World Alive

 Jurassic World Alive, a Pokémon Go-style game, allows the player to build a collection of dinosaurs that can be used in battles against other players.
-The game also allows players to create their own dinosaurs using hybrid DNA as well as fusing dinosaurs with Cenozoic creatures.
+The game also allows players to create their own dinosaurs using hybrid DNA as well as fusing dinosaurs with Cenozoic and Paleozoic creatures.
 The game was developed by Ludia and co-published with Universal, and released in May 2018 for iOS and Android.
 The game included more than 100 dinosaurs upon its release, and more are expected to be added in regular updates.
 The game was first released in Canada on March 14, 2018.

 Jurassic World Evolution games

 Jurassic World Evolution is a park-building game released in June 2018, coinciding with the release of the fifth film, Jurassic World: Fallen Kingdom.
 The game is based on the 2015 film, and was developed and published by Frontier Developments.
 In addition to management and simulation, the game also features creature development.
 A Nintendo Switch port of the game, titled Jurassic World Evolution: Complete Edition, was released on November 3, 2020.

-Jurassic World Evolution 2 was released on November 9, 2021, on PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S. It is set after the events of Jurassic World: Fallen Kingdom.
+Jurassic World Evolution 2, also by Frontier, was released on November 9, 2021, on PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X and Series S. It is set between the events of Jurassic World: Fallen Kingdom and Jurassic World Dominion.

+Jurassic World Evolution 3 released on October 21, 2025, for PC, PlayStation 5, and Xbox Series X/S. The campaign of the game takes place after the events of Jurassic World Dominion.